G-Professional/Python-Scripts/README.md

 * treasure_hunter.py

-This is a very experimental treasure hunter script.
+This is an experimental treasure hunter script.
  - Features
       -  Auto-find the closest 2 rune points, reports the point and distance.
       -  Highlights the benches that contain the book you need to open.